How Conferences Made Me a Better Customer Success Manager

 By listening to them and learning what it is they think about in the real world of insurance, Brandon and I knew exactly how to step in and show them why ActivTrak would meet their needs.
 It was as simple as showing them how easy the installation process is, how painless it is to use, and the type of relevant data they could gather.
 We want to make their job easier, and to them as the smaller business owner, ActivTrak makes that possible by running on autopilot.

-Though it was six months ago, I’m still excited about everything that I learned from this experience.
-I’m still applying this knowledge to everything I do each day.
+Though it a while ago, I’m still excited about everything that I learned from this experience.
+I’m still applying this knowledge to everything I do and I’m working to offer better customer service each day.
 In fact, as I finish up this post, I’m getting back into the groove of things after a trip I took to the UK and India to meet with businesses there and discover what their needs are.
-Expect to learn more about that trip in the near future.

 To wrap things up, I’ve found that I’ve become a better Customer Success Manager in part because of these three key takeaways.
-And I believe that if you attend conferences, identify businesses who aren’t aware of or who don’t quite understand your product and meet the people you want to help to understand their needs better, there’s a good chance you can be instrumental in the success of your customers.
+And I believe that if you attend a similar conference, identify businesses who aren’t aware of or who don’t quite understand your product and meet the people you want to help to understand their needs better, there’s a good chance you can improve your customer service skills and be instrumental in the success of your customers.